TheMysteriousStranger90/Cleanup.WindowsService/README.md

 ## Usage

-The service runs as a background service and performs cleanup tasks at regular intervals (once a day).
+The service runs as a background service and performs cleanup tasks at regular intervals (next cleanup scheduled in 12 hours).
 The main cleanup tasks include:

 - Emptying the recycle bin
 - Cleaning various system folders